Anshu-b/HeatMappers/README.md

 ## 🗂️ Notebooks by Sprint

 ### Sprint 1

+`In order to run sprint 1a make sure unzip data.zip`

 - `sprint1a_fia_database.ipynb` – Exploratory modeling using FIA data
 - `sprint1a_field_data.ipynb` – Field survey data analysis
 - `sprint1a_1-4_heatmappers.ipynb` – Tasks 1–4 results